-Dr. Willian Menezes, chemist and project manager at MOG AG, talks about what holds the world together, his initial skepticism about MOG’s technology and freedom in Berlin.
+Dr. Willian Menezes, chemist and project manager at Arva AG, talks about what holds the world together, his initial skepticism about Arva’s technology and freedom in Berlin.

 A Brazilian national does his doctorate in chemistry at the Bremen University and is now working in Berlin at a Swiss company for environmental technology.
 Could you explain to us how it came to this?

 It’s fairly simple but will take a while [laughs].
 I was born and raised in Rio and, after finishing school, took up my studies in chemistry in Curitiba, almost 1000 kilometers south of Rio.
 I was twenty back then.
 I could have had studied in Rio but wanted to get to know another city and be independent, leave home.
 Curitiba was a cultural shock for me at first — the absolute opposite of Rio.
 In southern Brazil, people are much less open, and it is much colder there.
 So, just the opposite of Germany, where they say people in the North are more withdrawn than in the South, where it is warmer as well.

 Even as a child, I was fascinated by scientific discoveries, for example, when I saw reports on television about new technologies.
 Since then I too wanted to do research and collaborate on new findings and do something for society.
 At school I initially did not like chemistry at all, but at some point, two years before I finished school, I had a great teacher and suddenly wanted to understand what we and the world are made of.

 Did your studies give you the answers you hoped for?

 At the beginning of university, I was disappointed.
 I assumed that it would all be about chemistry now, and I would soon be making breakthrough discoveries in the laboratory [laughs].
 My first year course plan consisted of 80% math and physics.
 One has to survive it.
 After that, the ratio was reversed, and I was really excited — from experiments in the lab as well as organic, inorganic, physical and analytical chemistry.